Itapevi: Climate

 Itapevi climate is subtropical, temperate, warm the coldest month being July and warmest in February.
 Rainfall is abundant, amounting to an annual average of 1,324 mm.
 According to Köppen, Itapevi can be classified as a humid subtropical climate "Cfa".

 The climate table below shows the monthly and annual mean temperatures and rainfall for the city of Itapevi:

 Economy

-The municipality of Itapevi concentrates almost all its population in urban areas, and therefore a reduced agricultural activity.
+The municipality of Itapevi concentrates almost all its population in urban areas, resulting in reduced agricultural activity.

 The Exame magazine pointed Itapevi among the 10 cities with the best economic development in the country, and as the first in the state of São Paulo.
 The ranking is part of the story "The best cities for business'.

-Itapevi has a well diversified industrial park, with emphasis on the pharmaceutical industry.
+Itapevi has a well diversified industrial park, with an emphasis on the pharmaceutical industry.
 Large companies are located within the municipality, such as Henkel, Jaraguá, Cacau Show, Casa Suíça, Eurofarma, Alpla, Wyeth, Blanver, Bomi Brasil and others.

 Between 1960 and 1980, one of the main industries was the Santa Rita Cement Factory, which belonged to the Grupo Votorantim and was deactivated and demolished.